All things code

-Elastic releases all of our open source projects under the Apache 2.0 License and certain features under the Elastic License.
+Elastic releases our products under a few different models.
+Elasticsearch and Kibana are released as free and open projects that are dual licensed under either Server Side Public License (SSPL) or the Elastic License.
+Other open source projects are licensed Apache 2.0 License.
 The code is hosted at GitHub and we love receiving contributions from our community, whether they are bug reports, feature requests, document improvements, or patches.
 Read on for more details about contributing.

 Don't want to compile from source?
 No problem!
 You can find zip archives, tarballs, plus DEB and RPM packages on our downloads page.